Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/folding.md

 # Recursion

-Recursion in Scilla takes some collection type with a begining and end like a Natural number or the entries of a finite List and can process some logic based on that.
+Recursion in Scilla takes some collection type with a beginning and end like a Natural number or the entries of a finite List and can process some logic based on that.

 ## forall List entries, call procedure